-August 16, 2010 will mark the 50th anniversary of one of the most memorable aeronautical moments of my adolescence.
-I can still remember seeing the cover of Life magazine for August 29, 1960 on the newsstand in Medway, Ohio.
+August 16, 1960 featured one of the most memorable aeronautical moments of my adolescence.
+I can still remember seeing the cover of Life magazine for August 29, 1960, on the newsstand in Medway, Ohio.
 There was this small figure, clad in a green pressure suit and white helmet, falling toward the sold cloud deck, almost 32 km (20 miles) below.
 It was one of those images that takes your breath away.

 Capt.
 Joseph W. Kittinger began his “long, lonely leap” by taking a single step out of the open gondola of his Excelsior III balloon drifting 31,333 meters (102, 800 feet) over New Mexico.
 Trailing a stabilizing drogue chute, he fell from the top of the atmosphere for 4 minutes, 37 seconds, until his main parachute opened at 5,334 meters (17,500 feet).
 In the thin upper atmosphere near the beginning of his free-fall, he was traveling at over 965 km (600 miles) per hour.
 As he dropped into the denser atmosphere near 15,240 meters (50,000 feet), his speed slowed to a mere 420 km (250 miles) per hour.